-Local authorities and other relevant bodies have duties to clear litter and powers to ensure that relevant persons or bodies clear up litter.
-In circumstances where local authorities or other relevant bodies have not fulfilled their duties to clear litter, individuals may be able to take action.
+Local authorities and other relevant bodies have duties to clear litter.
+If these organisations do not fulfil their duties, individuals may be able to take action.

 Reporting a litter problem

-Under Section 79(1) of the EPA 1990 the local authority is required to take such steps as are reasonably practicable to investigate the complaint.
-The local authority may issue what is called an ‘abatement notice’ which is designed to prohibit or restrict the activity and, thus, prevent the nuisance recurring (S.80 EPA 1990).
-Persons or businesses not complying with such an order may be guilty of an offence.
+Under Section 79(1) of the EPA 1990, the local authority is required to take such steps as are reasonably practicable to investigate the complaint.
+The local authority may issue what is called an ‘abatement notice’ which is designed to prohibit or restrict the activity and thus prevent the nuisance recurring (S.80 EPA 1990).
+People or businesses not complying with such an order may be guilty of an offence.

-Such a claimant would be advised to ensure that they have good quality, reliable evidence of the offence being committed, and should be aware of the costs involved in bringing a private prosecution.
+Such a claimant would be advised to ensure that they have good quality, reliable evidence of the offence being committed and should be aware of the costs involved in bringing a private prosecution.

 Here there is the additional requirement that the litter be an ‘accumulation or deposit’ which is ‘prejudicial to health or a nuisance,’ or that ‘any premises’ are ‘in such a state’, presumably due to litter, as to be ‘prejudicial to health or a nuisance’.

 Public law actions: judicial review

-An individual, group or organisation can bring an action for judicial review where an official or public body has failed to perform a mandatory public duty, for example, a local authority has failed to carry out its duties under Section 89 of the EPA 1990.
+An individual, group or organisation can bring an action for judicial review where an official or public body has failed to perform a mandatory public duty – for example, a local authority has failed to carry out its duties under Section 89 of the EPA 1990.